 If you want to get away from Spain’s big-name resorts, consider a holiday to the Costa de la Luz.
 This part of the country is all about sleepy villages and beaches without the frills.

 The Costa de la Luz couldn’t be more different from its Costa cousins.
-Facing the Atlantic on Spain’s most south-westerly stretch of coast, it’s Spain without its make-up – a place where the scenery and traditional way of life hold sway over high rises and holiday crowds.
+Facing the Atlantic on Andalucia's westerly stretch of coast, it's Spain without its make-up – a place where the scenery and traditional way of life hold sway over high rises and holiday crowds.
 TUI operate two different flights to the Costa de la Luz – one to Jerez and one to Faro – so you can pick and choose depending on what you’re after.

 Chiclana de la Frontera